PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 - **BNA_OSMNX_CACHE**: Set it to 0 to disable the OSMNX cache.

-  This is useful when used in an ephemeral environment where there is no real benefits of caching the downloads.
+  This is useful when used in an ephemeral environment where there is no real benefit of caching the downloads.

 ## Configure